-Bills and Invoices are two terms that are thrown around interchangeably by many businesses, accountants, and customers alike.
-While bills and invoices might have more than a few things in common, there are certainly some key differences that set them apart, proving that they aren’t identical.
-Here are some key factors that differentiate the two from each other!
+Bills and invoices are two terms that are thrown around interchangeably by many businesses, accountants, and customers alike.
+While bills and invoices might have more than a few things in common, there are certainly some key differences that set them apart:

 A bill, by definition, refers to the amount of money a customer owes a business.
 It is a document that outlines the amount a consumer owes for goods and services received and rendered.
 It is printed or written as a statement for the charges owed.